ctxcommunity/cvad/roles/install_vda_iso/README.md

 Possible Values are:
-  1912 LTSR CU2   (default) : This will install the 1912 LTSR CU2 version of the Citrix VDA 2012                      : This will install the 2012 version of the Citrix VDA
+  1912 LTSR CU2   (default) : This will install the 1912 LTSR CU2 version of the Citrix VDA 2012                      : This will install the 2012 version of the Citrix VDA 2103                      : This will install the 2103 version of the Citrix VDA

 https://docs.citrix.com/en-us/citrix-virtual-apps-desktops-service/install-configure/install-command.html
 The cvad_vda_provisioning_tool variable is used to control which version of the Citrix VDA will be installed.